WeiJiLab/developer-joyofenergy-cpp/README.md

 The project requires Cmake 3.21 or higher.

-The project makes use of Conan.
+The project makes use of Conan.(Conan's installation documentation can be found here : [https://docs.conan.io/en/latest/installation.html](https://docs.conan.io/en/latest/installation.html)). **Tips: you need Python >= 3.5 distribution installed on your machine**

 ## Useful Conan commands